 One of the most sought-after aspects of the ministry here at the Mount St Helens Creation Center is that of the popular full day excursions along the road leading to Mount St Helens, through the Toutle Valley.
 Some of these include hikes along some of the trails.
 These excursions last a full day, and are a major undertaking; there are no other Mount St Helens tours organized on such an extensive basis.
-To get a feel for the enormous amount covered in these tours, click on the video link to the right.
+To get a feel for the enormous amount covered in these tours, click on the video link to the above.

 Details of the excursions that we have planned can be found here.

 If there are not sufficient bookings for a particular excursion, then we may find it necessary to cancel the excursion – so please check the website for details.
 Please do not just turn up without checking, as you might be disappointed.